All Episodes

 That's right.

-Did they just not meet with him and say, oh, I think we had a great meeting, da-da-da-da.
+Say, oh, I think we had a great meeting, da, da, da, da.

-They went out and punk slapped him.
+They went out and punk-slapped him?

-I don't I don't remember that.
+I don't remember that.

-You can't say that on TV one, huh?
+You can't say that TV1.

 But anyway, after that meeting, the Republicans went out.

-They said it like Sally Field.
+They sat out like Sally Field.

 Oh, he liked us.